 Using Frozen Shrimp

-If you’re using frozen shrimp, place the shrimp in a bowl or colander in the sink.
-Then, run cold water over the shrimp for 5-10 minutes until they’re completely thawed.
-It’s important to use cold water, so you don’t partially cook the shrimp with warm water.
+If it’s not easy to find fresh shrimp, you can definitely use frozen ones.
+Just place the shrimp in a bowl or colander in the sink and run cold water over them for 5–10 minutes until fully thawed.
+Be sure to use cold water so you don’t accidentally start cooking them with warm water.

 Once your shrimp is thawed, pat them super dry with a paper towel.
 If the shrimp has excess moisture, it’ll steam in the pan instead of getting charred around the edges.